michaelmangelsdorf/myth/spec.md

 For data memory access, the byte offset in the offset register (O) is used, and the byte offset for fetching instructions and literals is stored in the program counter register (PC).

-There are instructions that access memory with implicit offsets, however.
+There are instructions that access memory with implied offsets, however.

 ##### Page-Index Registers